 Realizing an ambitious dream

-To begin with, a lot has been done to strengthen the IP protection arm by way of the Patent (Amendment) Rules, 2016, which introduced sweeping changes in reducing the time period for obtaining a patent in India, at least for a limited class of patent applicants.
+To begin with, a lot has been done to strengthen the IP protection arm by way of the Patents (Amendment) Rules, 2016, which introduced sweeping changes in reducing the time period for obtaining a patent in India, at least for a limited class of patent applicants.
 This makes one think – what is in store for strengthening the other two arms?
 Well, help is definitely in sight.
-A recent intriguing proposal by the government, according to various news reports, is to start an IP exchange under the auspices of Ministry of Science and Technology and National Research Development Corporation (NRDC).
-The announcement, which came in July 2017, was followed by a statement from the chairman and managing director of the NRDC as per which the IP exchange may be up and running in a period of eight-to-nine months until which time the NRDC shall be collecting relevant information regarding the existing IP pool in India.
-The inclusion of NRDC in this plan ticks all the right boxes as the organization is adept in facilitating commercialization of technical know-how in India, which is evident from the fact that NRDC has facilitated signing of close to 350 licenses in the last 10 years.
-This ambitious plan augurs well for the country’s IP eco-system in view of the National IPR Policy formulated by the government.
+A recent intriguing proposal by the government, according to various news reports, is to start an IP exchange under the auspices of the Ministry of Science and Technology and the National Research Development Corporation (NRDC).
+The announcement, which came in July 2017, was followed by a statement from the chairman and managing director of the NRDC as per which the IP exchange may be up and running in a period of eight-to-nine months until which time the NRDC would be collecting relevant information regarding the existing IP pool in India.
+The inclusion of the NRDC in this plan ticks all the right boxes as the organization is adept in facilitating commercialization of technical know-how in India, which is evident from the fact that the NRDC has facilitated signing of close to 350 licences in the last 10 years.
+This ambitious plan augurs well for the country’s IP ecosystem in view of the National IPR Policy formulated by the government.

-Nishant Sharma is the lead counsel (India) – IP & litigation at Dolby Laboratories
+Nishant Sharma is the lead counsel (India) – IP & litigation at Dolby Laboratories.